YuanyeLiu/UEFF/README.md

 # UBDF
-The code for UEFF will be made publicly available after the paper is accepted.
+The code for UBDF will be made publicly available after the paper is accepted.